 1. Introduction

-There are currently many test procedures and tools available which aid their users in testing web content for conformance to accessibility standards such as the Web Content Accessibility Guidelines (WCAG) [WCAG].
-As the web develops in both size and complexity, these procedures and tools are essential for managing the accessibility of resources available on the web.
+There are currently many testing tools and methodologies available, which aid their users in testing the conformance of web content to accessibility standards, such as the Web Content Accessibility Guidelines (WCAG) [WCAG].
+As the Web continues to grow in both size and complexity, these tools and methodologies are essential for managing the accessibility of content available on the Web.

-This format is intended to enable a consistent interpretation of how to test for accessibility requirements and promote consistent results of accessibility tests.
-It is intended to be used to describe both manual accessibility tests as well as automated tests performed by accessibility testing tools (ATTs).
+This specification, Accessibility Conformance Testing (ACT) Rules Format, enables consistent documentation of accessibility test procedures.
+In turn, it allows common interpretation of how to test for accessibility requirements, and promotes consistent results of accessibility tests.
+It is used to describe both manual accessibility test procedures as well as automated and semi-automated test procedures performed by accessibility testing tools.

-Describing how to test certain accessibility requirements will result in accessibility tests that are transparent, with test results that are reproducible.
-The Accessibility Conformance Testing (ACT) Rules Format defines the requirements for these test descriptions, known as Accessibility Conformance Testing Rules (ACT Rules).

 2. Scope

-The ACT Rules Format defined in this specification is focused on the description of rules that can be used in testing content created using web technologies, such as Hypertext Markup Language [HTML], Cascading Style Sheets [CSS2], Accessible Rich Internet Applications [WAI-ARIA], Scaleable Vector Graphics [SVG2] and more, including digital publishing.
+The ACT Rules Format defined in this specification is used to describe rules, called ACT Rules.
+It is focused on ACT Rules for testing content created using web technologies, such as Hypertext Markup Language [HTML], Cascading Style Sheets [CSS2], Accessible Rich Internet Applications [WAI-ARIA], Scaleable Vector Graphics [SVG2] and more, including digital publishing.
 The ACT Rules Format, however, is designed to be technology agnostic, meaning that it can conceivably be used to describe test rules for other technologies.

-The ACT Rules Format can be used to describe ACT Rules dedicated to testing the accessibility requirements defined in Web Content Accessibility Guidelines [WCAG], which are specifically designed for web content.
-Other accessibility requirements applicable to web technologies can also be testable with ACT Rules.
-For example, ACT Rules could be developed to test the conformance of web-based user agents to the User Agent Accessibility Guidelines [UAAG20].
-However, the ACT Rules Format may not always be suitable to describe tests for other types of accessibility requirements.
+The ACT Rules Format is also focused on ACT Rules for testing accessibility requirements defined in the Web Content Accessibility Guidelines [WCAG].
+Other accessibility requirements applicable to web technologies can also be tested using ACT Rules.
+For example, ACT Rules could be developed to test the conformance of user agents to the User Agent Accessibility Guidelines [UAAG20].
+However, the ACT Rules Format may not always be suitable to describe test rules for other types of accessibility requirements.

 Because ACT Rules rarely test the entirety of an accessibility requirement, passing ACT rules does not necessarily mean that an accessibility requirement is met.
 It is important to understand that ACT Rules test non-conformance to accessibility requirements.
 In some cases conformance can be inferred from the absence of failures.
 Unlike WCAG sufficient techniques, ACT Rules should not be used for conformance claims unless the rule explicitly states it can be used that way.
 See Rule Aggregation for details.